MarkusDNC/plot-plugin/README.md

 This standalone plugin only supports Pipeline projects.
 Install original Plot plugin [found here] (https://wiki.jenkins-ci.org/display/JENKINS/Plot+Plugin) for additional Freestyle and Matrix support.

 ## Installation
+A prebuild plot-pipeline.hpi can be found in the target folder.

+####or

 Install [Maven] (https://maven.apache.org/guides/getting-started/windows-prerequisites.html) and use it to create a `.hpi` with:
 ```
 mvn install
 ```
 This will create the file `plot-plugin.hpi` in the target folder.
 Upload this file in your plugin handler in Jenkins under the Advanced tab.

-A prebuild plot-pipeline.hpi can be found in the target folder.

 ## Using
 In a Pipeline project, choose `Snippet Generator` (`Pipeline Syntax` in Jenkins v2.x), select `step: General Build Step`.
 Now in `Build Step` select `Plot build`.
 Now you are presented with the form where you fill in the desired values before pressing `Generate Groovy`.
 It should look something like this: